AIMS Meeting: Location

 AIMS Meeting takes place at the Aula Magna of the University of Lisbon (UL) in Portugal.
-The congress' workshops are also held at other places, such at the Hospital de Santa Maria, one of Portugal's biggest academic hospitals, and the Instituto de Medicina Molecular, an associated research centre internationally recognised for its focus on topics like human genome and immunotherapy.
+The congress' workshops are also held at other places, such at the Hospital de Santa Maria, and the Instituto de Medicina Molecular, an associated research centre.

 Congress structure

-The congress is typically concerned with conceptual and thematic innovation.
-Each of its 4 days of lectures is dedicated to a module, with every lecture being dedicated to a specific concept.
-This allows lecturers the opportunity to exchange ideas with their audiences during roundtables.
-As the congress is for (bio)medical students who are interested in research, students may be either presenting or non-presenting participants.
-If a participant wants to present their research, they are required to submit their abstract beforehand.
-The congress also offers practical learning opportunities through its workshops, as well as, a social program that is designed to allow participants to get to know Lisbon.
+Each of its 4 days of lectures i s dedicated to a module, with every lecture being dedicated to a specific concept.
+As the congress is for (bio)medical students who are interested in research.
+The congress also offers practical learning opportunities through its workshops.